william-tran/slackme/README.md

 >Received result Failure[value=org.gradle.initialization.Reported...
 >```

-The including more than 3500 bytes of output seems to cause Slack to not `pre` format the output.
+Including more than 3500 bytes of output seems to cause Slack to not `pre` format the output.

 ## License